localsite/localsite-delete/info/data/datacommons.md

 	gcloud auth application-default login

+Add a quota project (haven't tried yet)

+	gcloud auth application-default set-quota-project

 Choose your Google account <!-- map.g 00 --> and you should be directed to a page saying "You are now authenticated with the Google Cloud SDK!"

 Note, the step above does not fix the "Failed to compile" errow below.
 Maybe we need to make additional Google Cloud settings, perhaps for a specific project?
 GCP Project datcom-tools-staging is mentioned on the readme.

 To prevent initial error: